 The book fund began via two sources: a four-year partnership with Alliant Energy in response to Adell Patton's challenge at the First Black History Conference at Luther in 2004 to get Black books into Iowa school libraries, and a $4,000 alumnus grant to establish a book fund, which at the 2004 Black Alumni Reunion, was allocated specifically to help African American students with purchasing books.
 In 2017, in recognition of the 15th anniversary of the then Diversity Center, the book fund was relaunched with the emphasis on helping any student in need.

 The Sonya Lund International Student Emergency Fund was established to honor Sonya Lund who served as the Director of International Student Services for sixteen years until she retired in 2002 from that position.
-This fund, as the name suggests, is intended to assist students with emergencies that could not have been anticipated and who, for various reasons, are unable to tap family resources and where time is of the essence.
+This fund, as the name suggests, is intended to assist students with emergencies that could not have been anticipated and who, for various reasons, are unable to tap family resources.

 What does this have to do with you?
 As you read this, if you feel called to assist with these efforts, know that your gifts and pledges will be greatly appreciated.